 I started swimming in Coho when I was 11 and quickly realized that this was what I was meant to do.
-I had an awesome couple years swimming for Coho, made great friends, who are my best friends now, learned how to swim butterfly like a pro and ultimately learned how to grow as an individual.
+I had an awesome couple years swimming for Coho, made great friends, who are my best friends now, and ultimately learned how to grow as an individual.
 Sports and athletics has such a huge impact on my life and still does today.
 Coho was where it all began in my athletic and sport career.
 I left Coho and swam with Riptides for a few more years where I was Nationally ranked and also came home with a silver medal from age group nationals in the 50 fly.

-Swimming stopped and volleyball became my sport from grade 12 to August of last year.
+Swimming stopped and volleyball became my sport from grade 12 to August 2017.
 I Went the Lethbridge College for my Exercise Science Diploma and played varsity volleyball for the Kodiak's for 3 years.
 Then I moved to SAIT and did my Marketing diploma and played on the varsity Trojan's team for another 2 years.
-In August of last year I went to Slovenia for an international camp to play in the Semi-Pro leagues in Europe.
+In August of 2016 I went to Slovenia for an international camp to play in the Semi-Pro leagues in Europe.
 Didn't make a team...so I traveled around for 6 months instead!

 I'm ready to work hard at 110% effort for the next 4 months!

 NCCP Multisport Certified

 CSEP Certified Personal Trainer